Marko Tomasović (boxer)

 Marko Tomasović (born November 10, 1981) is a Croatian boxer and kickboxer, best known for qualifying for the 2008 Summer Olympics at Super heavyweight.
-He is 185 cm tall and weights 99 kg.
+He is 185 cm tall and weighs 99 kg.

 Career

-In 2005 Marko entered the W.A.K.O.
-World Amateur Kickboxing Championships in Szeged, Hungary where he made it to the final of the heavyweight division (91 kg/200.2 lbs) in Full-Contact - only to lose out on a gold medal against Denys Simkin.
-As an amateur boxer in 2007 Marko made it to the 2007 World Championships where he lost his first bout to David Price.
-He also returned to kickboxing that year with W.A.K.O. for the world championships in Coimbra, Portugal making the final of the super heavyweight division and winning a silver medal.
+In 2005, Tomasović entered the W.A.K.O.
+World Amateur Kickboxing Championships in Szeged, Hungary where he made it to the final of the heavyweight division (91 kg/200.2 lbs) in full-contact, only to lose out on a gold medal against Denys Simkin.

+As an amateur boxer in 2007, Tomasović made it to the 2007 World Championships, where he lost his first bout to David Price.
+He also returned to kickboxing that year with W.A.K.O. for the world championships in Coimbra, Portugal, making the final of the super heavyweight division and winning a silver medal.

 At the Olympic qualifications he defeated Kurban Günebakan, got a walkover over Magomed Abdusalamov and surprisingly beat Robert Helenius 16:7, thus qualifying for Beijing.
 In Beijing at the Summer Olympics he ran right into Italian world champion Roberto Cammarelle and lost his debut.